chippmann/androidpublisher/CONFIGURATION_OF_GOOGLE_SERVICE_ACCOUNT.md

 ![](docresources/enablePlayConsoleApi.png)
 4. Create a service account by clicking on `manage service accounts:`
 ![](docresources/createServiceAccount.png)
-5. Create key's for the service account and store them somwhere safe yet accessible from your publishing environment:
+5. Create json key's for the service account and store them somwhere safe yet accessible from your publishing environment:
 ![](docresources/createKeys.png)

 ## Enable GooglePlayConsole API access for the service account: